tompaana/blob-copy-test/README.md

 >
 > *Viewer discretion is advised.*

-The solution will deploy two, peered virtual networks in different locations (`westeurope` and `swedencentral`) both containing a blob storage and a file share storage so 4 storage accounts in total.
+The solution will deploy two, peered virtual networks in different locations (`westeurope` and `swedencentral`) both containing a blob storage and a file share storage; 4 storage accounts in total.
 None of the storages allow public internet access, but use private endpoints instead.
 A very simple app service with a Swagger UI is provided to test copying blobs from different accounts to different file shares.

 ## Prerequisites